pagkly/Zed/Investopedia3/Nonperforming Loan – NPL.md

 ### The European Central Bank

-The [European Central Bank](https://www.investopedia.com/terms/e/europeancentralbank.asp) (ECB) requires asset and definition comparability to evaluate risk exposures across euro area [central banks](https://www.investopedia.com/terms/c/centralbank.asp).
+The [[European Central Bank]](https://www.investopedia.com/terms/e/europeancentralbank.asp) (ECB) requires asset and definition comparability to evaluate risk exposures across euro area [[central banks]](https://www.investopedia.com/terms/c/centralbank.asp).
 The ECB specifies multiple criteria that can cause an NPL classification when it performs stress tests on participating banks.

 The ECB has performed a comprehensive assessment and developed criteria to define loans as nonperforming if they are:

 -   90 days past due, even if they are not defaulted or impaired
--   Impaired with respect to the accounting specifics for [U.S. GAAP](https://www.investopedia.com/terms/g/gaap.asp) and [International Financial Reporting Standards](https://www.investopedia.com/terms/i/ifrs.asp) (IFRS) banks
+-   Impaired with respect to the accounting specifics for [[U.S. GAAP]](https://www.investopedia.com/terms/g/gaap.asp) and [[International Financial Reporting Standards]](https://www.investopedia.com/terms/i/ifrs.asp) (IFRS) banks
 -   In default according to the Capital Requirements Regulation

-An [addendum](https://www.bankingsupervision.europa.eu/press/pr/date/2018/html/ssm.pr180315.en.html), issued in 2018, specified the time frame for lenders to set aside funds to cover nonperforming loans: two to seven years, depending on whether the loan was secured or not.
+An [[addendum]](https://www.bankingsupervision.europa.eu/press/pr/date/2018/html/ssm.pr180315.en.html), issued in 2018, specified the time frame for lenders to set aside funds to cover nonperforming loans: two to seven years, depending on whether the loan was secured or not.
 As of 2020, eurozone lenders still have approximately $1 trillion worth of nonperforming loans on their books.

 A nonperforming loan (NPL) is one in which payments of either interest or principal have not been made for a set number of days, for whatever reason.

 ### The International Money Fund Definition

-The [International Monetary Fund](https://www.investopedia.com/terms/i/imf.asp) (IMF) also sets out multiple criteria for a [nonperforming loan classification](https://www.imf.org/external/np/sta/fsi/eng/2003/051403bp.pdf).
+The [[International Monetary Fund]](https://www.investopedia.com/terms/i/imf.asp) (IMF) also sets out multiple criteria for a [[nonperforming loan classification]](https://www.imf.org/external/np/sta/fsi/eng/2003/051403bp.pdf).

 The IMF has defined nonperforming loans as those whose:\[[cite](https://www.imf.org/external/pubs/ft/bop/2005/05-29.pdf)\]